hossainsafwan/AndroidFundamentals/README.md

 To declare an activity or fragment as an entity to be injected into follow the following rules:
 An Activity injects Dagger in the onCreate method before calling super.
 A Fragment injects Dagger in the onAttach method after calling super.

+## Subcomponent lifecycle

+In the same way the instance of AppComponent is kept in the Application class, since we want to access the AppComponent for the entire lifecycle of the application.
+Similarly, we must keep an instance of RegistrationComponent in the RegistrationActivity as for every registration activity we want to use a new registration component and access the dependency graph created by that component.

 # Testing